Empire of AI

 About this listen

-From a brilliant longtime AI insider granted intimate access to the world of Sam Altman and OpenAI from the beginning, an eye-opening account of arguably the most fateful tech arms race in history, reshaping the planet in real time, from the cockpit of the company that is driving the frenzy
+From a brilliant longtime AI insider with intimate access to the world of Sam Altman's OpenAI from the beginning, an eye-opening account of arguably the most fateful tech arms race in history, reshaping the planet in real time, from the cockpit of the company that is driving the frenzy

-When longtime AI expert Karen Hao first began covering OpenAI, five years ago, she thought they were the good guys.
-Founded as a nonprofit with safety enshrined as its core mission, it was meant, its leader Sam Altman told us, to act as a check against more purely mercantile forces.
+When AI expert and investigative journalist Karen Hao first began covering OpenAI in 2019, she thought they were the good guys.
+Founded as a nonprofit with safety enshrined as its core mission, the organization was meant, its leader Sam Altman told us, to act as a check against more purely mercantile, and potentially dangerous, forces.
 What could go wrong?

-Over time, first for the MIT Technology Review, then the Wall Street Journal, and now for the Atlantic, Hao began to wrestle ever more deeply with that question.
-Increasingly, she realized that the core truth of this massively disruptive sector is that breakthrough success requires an almost unprecedented amount of proprietary resources: the “compute” power of scarce high-end chips and the processing capacity to compile and drive these massive large language model data sets, the sheer volume of data that needs to be amassed at scale, the humans on the ground “cleaning up” the data for sweatshop wages throughout the global South, and a truly alarming spike in the need for energy and water underlying everything.
-Somewhere near you, a server farm is being built.
-The truth is that we have entered a new and ominous age of empire: only a small handful of globally scaled companies can even enter the field of play of this great game.
-How would Sam Altman and OpenAI resist such Faustian temptations?
+Over time, Hao began to wrestle ever more deeply with that question.
+Increasingly, she realized that the core truth of this massively disruptive sector is that its vision of success requires an almost unprecedented amount of resources: the “compute” power of high-end chips and the processing capacity to create massive large language models, the sheer volume of data that needs to be amassed at scale, the humans “cleaning up” that data for sweatshop wages throughout the Global South, and a truly alarming spike in the usage of energy and water underlying it all.
+The truth is that we have entered a new and ominous age of empire: only a small handful of globally scaled companies can even enter the field of play.
+At the head of the pack with its ChatGPT breakthrough, how would OpenAI resist such temptations?

-Spoiler alert: they didn’t.
-Armed with Microsoft’s billions, OpenAI is setting a breakneck pace, chased by a small group of the most valuable companies in human history.
-All this time, Hao has maintained her deep sourcing within Open AI and the industry, and so she was in intimate contact last year with the story that shocked the entire tech industry—Altman’s sudden firing by the Open AI board just as he seemed at the top of the world, and then the board’s ignominious retreat and Altman’s triumphant return.
-The true story of what happened, told here in full for the first time, is one of the great tales of corporate hubris and dysfunction for the highest of stakes.
-But this isn’t just a tale of a single company and its team, however fascinating they are.
-The g forces pressing down on this crew are deforming the judgement of everyone else too—as such forces do.
+Spoiler alert: it didn’t.
+Armed with Microsoft’s billions, OpenAI is setting a breakneck pace, chased by a small group of the most valuable companies in human history—toward what end, not even they can define.
+All this time, Hao has maintained her deep sourcing within the company and the industry, and so she was in intimate contact with the story that shocked the entire tech industry—Altman’s sudden firing and triumphant return.
+The behind-the-scenes story of what happened, told here in full for the first time, is revelatory of who the people controlling this technology really are.
+But this isn’t just the story of a single company, however fascinating it is.
+The g forces pressing down on the people of OpenAI are deforming the judgment of everyone else too—as such forces do.
 Naked power finds the ideology to cloak itself; no one thinks they’re the bad guy.
-But in the meantime, as Hao also shows through intrepid reporting on the ground around the world, the enormous wheels of extraction at scale grind on.
-An astonishing eyewitness view from both up in the command capsule of the new economy and down on the darkling plain where the real suffering happens at impact, Empire of AI is the book we need to pierce the veil and bring the stakes into sharp focus.
+But in the meantime, as Hao shows through intrepid reporting on the ground around the world, the enormous wheels of extraction grind on.
+By drawing on the viewpoints of Silicon Valley engineers, Kenyan data laborers, and Chilean water activists, Hao presents the fullest picture of AI and its impact we’ve seen to date, alongside a trenchant analysis of where things are headed.
+An astonishing eyewitness view from both up in the command capsule of the new economy and down where the real suffering happens, Empire of AI pierces the veil of the industry defining our era.

 -